Node.js REPL, Inspector, Watch Mode, and SEA

 > .save scratch.js

-Signals and TTY behavior matter here because the prompt is interactive.
-Ctrl+C once aborts the current input or evaluation path.
+Signals and TTY behavior sit below that control layer.
+Pressing Ctrl+C once aborts the current input or evaluation path.
 Pressing it twice on a blank prompt exits.
 Ctrl+D exits.
 Tab asks the REPL for completion candidates.
-Those are terminal interactions layered over the input stream, and a REPL connected to non-TTY streams gets a smaller feature set.
+Those features depend on terminal behavior around the input stream, so a REPL connected to plain non-TTY streams gets a smaller feature set.

 Await at the Prompt